-The first time I made this, I had one small moment of disappointment and that was when the lovely green herbs lost their vibrant colour when heated with the oil.
+- The first time I made this, I had one small moment of disappointment and that was when the lovely green herbs lost their vibrant colour when heated with the oil.
 I mean, I understand the necessity.
 It’s all about the infusing.
 Still, I longed for the pretty green, so I’ve adapted this recipe to chop a little extra of the herbs and set it aside to use as a fresh garnish just before serving.
-I just makes my eyes happy as well as my stomach :)
+It just makes my eyes happy as well as my stomach :)

-Beyond a delicious appetizer, you can use this marinated goat cheese on sandwiches and salads, too!
+- Beyond a delicious appetizer, you can use this marinated goat cheese on sandwiches and salads, too!

-When it comes to marinating, be sure to use a glass dish and find one that’s just large enough to hold the slices flat with a little space in between.
+- When it comes to marinating, be sure to use a glass dish and find one that’s just large enough to hold the slices flat with a little space in between.
 If you use too large a dish, the marinade will be too thin.
 You may want to flip the cheese rounds over once or twice as it marinates.

-If you have some of the lovely infused oil left in the dish after the goat cheese is gone, add a few drops of balsamic to the dish and enjoy with some fresh bread.
+- If you have some of the lovely infused oil left in the dish after the goat cheese is gone, add a few drops of balsamic to the dish and enjoy with some fresh bread.

-Do note though that the crostini brushed with olive oil don’t keep as well (they get a bit soggy/chewy as they sit), so if you are wanting to go the make-ahead route and want crostini that you can keep for longer, skip the olive oil and just toast them up.
+- Do note though that the crostini brushed with olive oil don’t keep as well (they get a bit soggy/chewy as they sit), so if you are wanting to go the make-ahead route and want crostini that you can keep for longer, skip the olive oil and just toast them up.
 They will still be nice with the oil from the marinade.

 Try this marinated goat cheese warm!
 Simply place a few rounds into an oven-proof dish and warm in a 325F oven for 15-20 minutes.

-Easy Marinated Goat Cheese with Crostini
+Get the Recipe: Easy Marinated Goat Cheese

-- 1 1/2 Tbsp fresh thyme chopped
+- 1 1/2 Tablespoons fresh thyme leaves, chopped

-- 1 1/2 Tbsp fresh chives chopped
+- 1 1/2 Tablespoons fresh chives, chopped

-- 1 Tbsp fresh rosemary chopped
+- 1 Tablespoon fresh rosemary leaves, chopped

-- 1/2 tsp crushed red pepper
+- 1/4 - 1/2 teaspoon crushed red pepper, to taste

-- 2 garlic cloves smashed
+- 2 cloves garlic, smashed

 - 2 cups extra-virgin olive oil

-- 1 10 -12oz log plain goat cheese about 300g/10oz
+- 10 - 12 oz. plain goat cheese log, about 300g/10oz

-- 1 1/2 tsp fresh thyme chopped
+- 1 1/2 teaspoon fresh thyme leaves, chopped

-- 1 1/2 tsp fresh chives chopped
+- 1 1/2 teaspoon fresh chives, chopped

-- 1 tsp fresh rosemary chopped
+- 1 teaspoon fresh rosemary, chopped

 - Pinch crushed red pepper

-- 1 baguette cut into 1/2 inch rounds
+- 1 baguette, cut into 1/2 inch rounds

 - Extra virgin olive oil